taldcroft/astropy-changelog/README.md

 # astropy-changelog: utility for managing the astropy changelog (demo)

-This is a proof of concept for changing the basis of the astropy changelog from the `CHANGES.rst` file to a new `CHANGES.yml` file.
+This is a proof of concept (POC) for changing the basis of the astropy changelog from the `CHANGES.rst` file to a new `CHANGES.yml` file.
 The driver for this and initial discussions were captured in an astropy-dev email thread in Oct 2016 (subject "Proposal for a new changelog system").